Addressing the Principles

 The Financial Aid Shopping Sheet is a consumer tool that participating institutions will use to notify students about their financial aid package.
 It is a standardized form that is designed to simplify the information that prospective students receive about costs and financial aid so that they can easily compare institutions and make informed decisions about where to attend school.
 Read more about the Financial Aid Shopping Sheet

-Upon request, ATSU will provide a completed Shopping Sheet to any accepted student who has been given access to their CampusVue Student Portal.
-In the near future, all accepted students who receive access to the CampusVue Student Portal will be able to access a personalized shopping sheet.
+ATSU provides a personalized Shopping Sheet to any accepted student who has been given access to their CampusVue Student Portal.

 Each ATSU program has a set curriculum for their students.
 At any time this curriculum can be viewed on ATSU's website.
 Select the corresponding program or school of interest to view the curriculum.